boudywho/boudywho.github.io/README.md

 * **Mini-Game:**  Adding a small, interactive game, like a text-based adventure or puzzle, to keep things engaging.
 * **Web Page Expansion:** I plan to add more web pages, improve the Spotify playlist page, and create a more comprehensive bookmarks section with folders for organization.

 I'm excited to see this project evolve and learn as I go.
-I'll be sharing updates and progress along the way!
+I'll be sharing updates and progress along the way on my telegram channel (found on Main Page)!